vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 ___________

+[^277]: This is related to the episode mentioned in Book 1-26.

 **109.** Discrimination, harboring animosity, and causing others to feel estranged is born of a lack of compassion.
 Conflict won’t rear its ugly head if everything is enveloped in compassion.

 ___________